Diabetes and Mental Health

 Is mental health pretty low on your list of priorities for managing diabetes?
 This may change your mind.

-Mental health affects so many aspects of daily life—how you think and feel, handle stress, relate to others, and make choices.
+Mental health affects many aspects of daily life—how you think and feel, handle stress, relate to others, and make choices.
 You can see how having a mental health problem could make it harder to stick to your diabetes care plan.

 The Mind-Body Connection